 Very Thick Lotions

-Although moisturizing hands keeps them soft and hydrated, thick creams can be bad for an engagement ring.
+Although moisturizing hands will keep them soft and hydrated, thick creams can be very bad for an engagement ring.
 The oils in the products make the ring dirty, and sometimes even cause discoloration.

 Always make sure you remove your aquamarine ring when applying lotions.